sachinchoolur/lightGallery/site/content/docs/react.md

 All lightGallery settings can be passed to react component as props.
 Additionally, you can use lifecycle hook methods listed below to hook into lightGalley component lifecycle.
-Almost every method passes a detail object which holds useful plugin data
+Almost every method passes a detail object which holds useful plugin data.
+Also, you can pass additional classnames to the lightGallery react wrapper element via `elementClassNames` prop

 #### usage example